American Public Health Association

-The American Public Health Association (APHA) is a Washington, D.C.-based professional membership and advocacy organization for public health professionals in the United States.
-APHA is the largest professional organization of public health professionals in the United States.
-APHA host the largest gathering of public health professionals in the world at their annual meeting and exhibition.
+The American Public Health Association (APHA) is a Washington, D.C.–based professional membership and advocacy organization for public health professionals in the United States.
+APHA is the largest professional organization of public health professionals in the United States and hosts the largest gathering of public health professionals in the world at their annual meeting and exhibition.
+The organization focuses on a wide range of public health issues with programming related to academics, policy, capacity building, and advocacy.

 History

-In 1872, American Public Health Association was founded by a group of physicians, including Dr. Stephen Smith and Dr. Henry Hartshorne.
+In 1872, APHA was founded by a group of physicians, including Stephen Smith and Henry Hartshorne.
 APHA has been involved in every major significant public health program of the last 150 years.
 A list of major milestones can be found on their website, completed in celebration of their 150th anniversary.

 Description

 APHA has more than 25,000 members worldwide.
 The association defines itself as an organization that: "champions the health of all people and all communities.
 We strengthen the public health profession.
 We speak out for public health issues and policies backed by science.
 We are the only organization that combines a 150-plus year perspective, a broad-based member community and the ability to influence federal policy to improve the public's health."
 It defines its mission as: "Improve the health of the public and achieve equity in health status."

-The organization is divided into sections, special interest groups, affiliates, forums, and caucuses.
+Members are organized into sections, special interest groups, affiliates, forums, and caucuses.
 Sections are the primary organizing units in APHA composed of individuals with shared interest in topics, practice areas, or conditions.
-Affiliates are state-based public health associations.
+Affiliates are state-based public health associations which are separate legal entities from APHA but collaborate closely with each having a representative on APHA's Governing Council.
 Forums are cross-organization bodies around an interdisciplinary health topic.
-Special interest groups are groups organizing themselves into a section.
+Special interest groups are groups organizing around a shared interest with the goal of becoming a section.
 Caucuses are outside professional organizations that are organized around social issues or populations in official relation with APHA.

 Governance

-APHA is governed by a 24 member executive board, and led by an executive committee composed of a chair, vice-chair, president (elect and immediate), speaker, and treasurer.
-The legislative body of the organization is the governing council, which is composed of voting and non-voting members.
-Each part of the association is self-governed.
+APHA is governed by a Governing Council composed of voting representatives from the various APHA member sections and independent state affiliates.
+The Governing Council receives reports from staff and member committees, adopts the official policy stances of the association, and elects a 24 member executive board to oversee the operations of the association.
+Members also serve in elected and appointed roles across the APHA member sections, committees, and several subordinate boards related to advocacy, education, science, publications, and other areas where collaboration is key.

 Membership

 APHA has five types of membership: regular, retired, early-career professional, organizational, and student.
-Members receive an online subscription to the American Journal of Public Health and The Nation's Health as well as a weekly newsletter, Inside Public Health.
+Members receive an online subscription to the American Journal of Public Health and The Nation's Health as well as a weekly newsletter, Inside Public Health, access to APHA's online community, and an extensive members only webinar series.